avandajs/cli/README.md

-## Avanda-cli
+## @avanda/cli

-avanda-cli is the cli module of avandajs, it's required to run any avandajs project
+@avanda/cli is the cli module of avandajs, it's required to run any avandajs project

 ## Installation
 you can add @avanda/cli to your avandajs using npm